tinasche/InterviewCS/Questions.md

 var spe2 = (Age: 31, Height: 1.76);
 Console.WriteLine($"My age is {spec2.Age}, height: {spec2.Height}");

-// Desconstructing syntax; where T represents some type.
+// Deconstructing syntax; where T represents some type.
 (type T1, type T2) = TVar;

 // Alternative syntax for the above. var (T1, T2) = TVar;
 ```
+Discards for variables

 19. What are extension methods?
 It is a special purpose *static method* that adds functionality to an already existing type without modifying the type you want to add functionality to.